Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \begin{proof} Admissible deformations are, by definition, those that do not cross a structural boundary.
 Such deformations preserve all intrinsic invariants of the rigidity island, including defect rank, termination length, and interaction signature.
 By Theorem~\ref{thm:classification-islands}, these invariants determine the rigidity island up to intrinsic phase equivalence.
 Therefore no admissible deformation can change the rigidity island. \end{proof}

 \begin{remark} Even when an algebraic phase fails at a boundary, its remaining rigid structure does not become chaotic.
 The phase contains a single rigidity island, and this rigid part is completely controlled and classifiable.
-Beyond the boundary there is no uncontrolled behaviour, only the rigid core and the obstruction recorded by the boundary quotient. \end{remark}
+Beyond the boundary the remaining structure is organized into the rigidity island together with the obstruction data recorded by the boundary quotient. \end{remark}